tanzeelavirk/tanzeelavirk/README.md

 - AirbnbReviewModel - An ML model predicting reviews for new Airbnb listings based on predictors.

+- Qibla Quick - A website to help easily find the Qibla anywhere for Muslim users.

 - Some more being coded...🤫

 ### Skills